wowitsjack/Simple-Audiobook-Builder-Linux/README.md

 You can install these dependencies using pip:

-`pip install eyed3 pydub tqdm humanfriendly emoji googlesearch-python beautifulsoup4`
+`pip install eyed3 pydub tqdm humanfriendly emoji googlesearch-python beautifulsoup4 ffmpeg`

+Linux users can also use `sudo apt install ffmpeg`

 **How It Works 💻**